notadeejay/notadeejay/README.md

 ## Hi there, I'm Amy 👋👩‍💻

-I'm a product manager and experienced technical curriculum developer passionate about using technology to create human-centered experiences.
-I primarily use this account to explore new languages, frameworks, and build apps for fun.
+I'm a strategy and operations leader with a product mindset and a background in technical education.
+I use this space to explore new tools, automate workflows, and prototype ideas that make systems smarter and more human-centered.
+Always building, always learning.